openconfig/public/release/authorization/README.md

 Match rules permit a match against:

 *   User or Group (not both)
-*   an OpenConfig gNMI path
+*   an gNMI gNMI path
 *   an access method (READ or WRITE)

 An implicit deny is assumed, if there is no matching rule in the policy.
 Logging